 The West Bank and Gaza

-• 64% of the population in Gaza lives in poverty
+• 64.3% of the Palestinian population live in poverty

 • 61% of the West Bank is off-limits for Palestinian use